Lee Eunseok: Early life and career

 Eunseok Lee graduated from the Department of Architecture at Hongik University.
 He is a French-registered architect (Architecte DPLG), having also graduated from the École Nationale Supérieure d'Architecture de Paris-Belleville.
 Lee obtained a Doctorate in Art History (Doctorat en histoire de l'art) from Pantheon-Sorbonne University, Paris 1.

 In 1995, Lee became the first Korean to win first place in an international architectural design competition, by winning the Korean American Museum of Art and Culture Center in Los Angeles.
 This competition saw participation from 475 teams with over 1,600 contestants from 68 countries.
-His victory left a significant impact in the architectural communities of the USA, France, and Korea, and marked his first major recognition in both domestic and international architectural circles.
+His victory left a significant impact in the architectural communities of the US, France, and Korea, and marked his first major recognition in both domestic and international architectural circles.

 After returning to South Korea, Lee won first place again in the Millennium Gate competition in 1999.
 This competition saw registrations from 181 teams, including renowned architects and artists like Nam June Paik.

 Lee currently serves as the lead architect at Atelier KOMA.
 He is also a professor in the Department of Architecture at Kyung Hee University.
 His past roles include President of the Architecture Design Institute of Korea, chief architectural consultant for Sejong City, and examination committee member for the Korean Institute of Registered Architects (KIRA).

 Lee has received numerous domestic architecture awards, including the Korean Architecture Culture Award (2003), the Korean Institute of Architects Award (2017, 2018, 2023), the Korean Architectural Design Association Award (2019), the Church Architecture Culture Award (2010, 2015, 2018), and architecture awards from Gangnam-gu, Seoul, Busan, Daegu, and Gyeonggi-do.
 His works have been internationally recognized, winning awards such as the Architecture Master Prize (2019, 2020) and the Architizer A+Awards (2020).